Hi! 👋🏼 I'm Dr. Tomás Cassanelli, Astronomer and Assistant Professor at the Department of Electrical Engineering, Universidad de Chile.

 About Me

-I'm an Assistant Prof. at the Facultad Ciencias Físicas y Matemáticas (FCFM) at Universidad de Chile (UChile).
+I'm an Assistant Prof. for astronomical instrumentation at the Facultad Ciencias Físicas y Matemáticas (FCFM) at Universidad de Chile (UChile).
 I completed my PhD studies at David A. Dunlap Department of Astronomy & Astrophysics at the University of Toronto (UofT), Canada.
 Prior to starting my PhD, I completed an Astrophysics MSc at Universität Bonn and Max-Planck-Institut für Radioastronomie (MPIfR), Germany; as well as an Applied Physics and Mechanical Engineering BSc at Universidad de La Frontera (UFRO), Chile.

 Research

-My primary lines of research are radio & optical sub-second transients 💥 and their localization, very long baseline interferometry (VLBI), radio & optical astronomical instrumentation, optical fast photon counters, and holography for radio telescopes 📡 (from centimeter and sub-millimeter wavelengths).
+My primary lines of research are radio--optical sub-second transients 💥 and their localization, very-long-baseline interferometry (VLBI), radio--optical astronomical instrumentation, optical fast photon counters, and holography for radio telescopes 📡 (from centimeter and sub-millimeter wavelengths).
 My PhD thesis research focused on the detection of fast radio bursts (FRBs) with VLBI with a 3000 km baseline from British Columbia to Ontario using the telescopes: Canadian Hydrogen Intensity Mapping Experiment (CHIME) and the Algonquin Radio Observatory (ARO).
 I belong to FCFM, the Millimeter-Wave Laboratory, and to the CHIME/FRB Collaboration.

 My research group is AstroLab a multi-disciplinary team based at UChile.
 We are faculty, undergraduate, and graduate students, working together towards undestanding astronomical instrumentation and transient events.
-To learn more about our projects (e.g., the Canadian-Chilean array for radio transient studies; CHARTS) visit our website: AstroLab
+To learn more about our local projects (e.g., the Canadian-Chilean array for radio transient studies; CHARTS) visit our website: AstroLab

 AstroLab research group (UChile)